Ramification theory from homotopical point of view, I: Construction of deformation system

 By taking the global section and taking $\pi_0$, we have the homomorphism of $R$-modules

 This homomorphism is called the ({\em non-microlocalized}) {\em characteristic cycle homomorphism}.
 Note that, in the case $S=\mr{Spec}(k)$ where $k$ is perfect and if we take the six functor formalism to be the one associated with the $\mb{Z}[1/p]$-motivic cohomology theory (cf.\ Example \ref{introsixfuncform}), $\pi_0\Hbm(X/S,\mb{Z}[1/p])\cong\mr{CH}_0(X)[1/p]$ and $\Comp(X/S)\cong\mr{K}_0\mr{Cons}(X)$.
 We wish to microlocalize the construction by means of \S\ref{sect3}.
-For this, we need to make this construction far more functorial as follows.
+For this, we need to upgrade this construction to a relative setting.

 We have an abelian presheaf $z_{X/S}\colon(X/S)_{\mr{zar}}^{\mr{op}}\rightarrow\Mod_R$ sending $U\rightarrow T$ to $z(U/T,0)\otimes R$.
-In \ref{introopenbm}, we defined the $\infty$-presheaf ${}^{\mr{open}}\Hbm_{X/S}\colon(X/S)_{\mr{zar}}^{\mr{op}}\rightarrow\Mod_R$ sending $U\rightarrow T$ to $\Hbm(U/T,R_T)$.
-In view of the exact sequence \cite[4.3.1]{SV} and the construction of ${}^{\mr{open}}\Hbm_{X/S}$ as well as Lemma \ref{cdhdsvalshv}.\ref{cdhdsvalshv-2}, the trace map induces the morphism of functors $z_{X/S}\rightarrow{}^{\mr{open}}\Hbm_{X/S}$.
+In \ref{introopenbm}, we defined the $\infty$-presheaf $\Hbm_{X/S}:={}^{\mr{open}}\Hbm_{X/S}\colon(X/S)_{\mr{zar}}^{\mr{op}}\rightarrow\Mod_R$ sending $U\rightarrow T$ to $\Hbm(U/T,R_T)$.
+In view of the exact sequence \cite[4.3.1]{SV} and the construction of $\Hbm_{X/S}$ as well as Lemma \ref{cdhdsvalshv}.\ref{cdhdsvalshv-2}, the trace map induces the morphism of functors $z_{X/S}\rightarrow\Hbm_{X/S}$.